milutinke/MCC.js/docs/Commands.md

 ## - `ReconnectToTheServer`

 **Description:**

-Reconnect to the server the MCC is connected to
+Reconnect to the server the MCC is connected to.

 **Parameters:**

 - `extraAttempts`

   **Type:** `number`

 - `delaySeconds`

   **Type:** `number`

 **Return type:** `boolean`